Discrete Mathematics Module 2: Introduction to Sets

 πŸ” What are Sets?

 A set is an unordered collection of distinct objects, called elements.
-If an object a belongs to a set A, we write a ∈ A. If not, a βˆ‰ A.
+If an object a belongs to a set A, we write a ∈ A. If not, we write a βˆ‰ A.

 Examples: